El Paso Police Department: Recent history

 Community policing has been an important goal of the police department in recent years.
 A 2011 study showed that police officers were spending 75% of their time responding to calls and 25% of their time on administrative work with little time left over for community patrols.
 Since the study, the department implemented several reforms to free up officer time, including privatized prisoner transport from stations to the jail, a call center for non-urgent reports and changes in the ways officers are called to testify.
 The goal is for "60-20-20" or 60% of time on reactive work (responding to calls), 20% of time on administrative tasks and 20% of time for community patrols and community involvement.

 In 2012, the City Council honored Lt.
 Charles Harvey for serving in the department for 45 years.
 Harvey is the longest-serving member of the department and currently presides over the Criminal Investigation Division and Tactical Unit at the Central Regional Command.
 He told an El Paso Times reporter that he does not plan to retire any time soon.

 Despite being near the border with Mexico and across the river from Ciudad Juarez (one of the most violent cities in the western hemisphere), El Paso is a very safe city with low crime.
 This may be caused by the high immigrant population in the city and the generally immigrant-welcoming environment.
-El Paso has been in the top three large cities (500,000+ population) with the lowest crime rates since 1997, and took the #1 spot for 2010-2013.
+El Paso has been in the top three large cities (500,000+ population) with the lowest crime rates since 1997, and took the #1 spot for 2010–2013.

-Possible future consolidation with county sheriff's office
+Proposed consolidation with county sheriff's office

 For years, city officials and officials in the El Paso County government have been discussing a possible consolidation of EPPD with the El Paso County Sheriff's Office to reduce costs and improve law enforcement capability in the area.
 Proponents of this change include current sheriff Richard Wiles, city manager Joyce Wilson and others.
 Possible methods of consolidation include a Las Vegas style merger with the sheriff in charge of all aspects of policing or a split consolidation with the sheriff in charge of some things and a police chief in charge of others.
 All El Paso County sheriffs since 1985 have been former EPPD officers, including current Sheriff Wiles, who was formerly EPPD's chief.

 Obstacles to consolidation include questions of who would control the metropolitan agency, training levels and the complexity of combining the departments.

 As of late 2013, the process of consolidation has not gone forward beyond talks.